 The Mavaro NEO 1 solves this problem by using NuVinci’s latest Enviolo constantly variable transmission.
-What this internally geared hub system does is give you a potentially infinite number of possible gear ratios using the handlebar mounted twist shifter.
+What this internally geared hub system does is give you a potentially infinite number of possible gear ratios using the handlebar-mounted twist shifter.

 Because of the clever design of this geared hub system, you can seamlessly alter the gear ratios when on the move or stationary.
-This system works flawlessly, and is known for being incredibly reliable, and unlike some other systems, the Enviolo has been specifically designed to cope with the extra power from an e-bike motor.
+This system works flawlessly and is known for being incredibly reliable, and unlike some other systems, the Enviolo has been specifically designed to cope with the extra power from an e-bike motor.

 The Mavaro Neo 1 also uses a robust Gates Carbon belt drive which provides smooth, silent and maintenance-free running.
-This really is a bike you can jump on ride, and not worry too much about ongoing servicing.
+This is a bike you can jump on and ride, and not worry too much about ongoing servicing.

-Cannondale have gone for the dependable Shimano MT-400 hydraulic disc brakes with a large 180mm rotor up front and a 160mm to the rear.
+Cannondale has gone for the dependable Shimano MT-400 hydraulic disc brakes with a large 180mm rotor up front and a 160mm to the rear.
 These are decent brakes by any standard and are going to be especially good at bringing this bike to a standstill quickly and safely.

 Wheels and tyres

-The wheels are Cannondale’s own brand double walled rims with DT Swiss champion spokes, and are wearing the excellent Schwalbe Big Ben city tyres.
+The wheels are Cannondale’s own brand double-walled rims with DT Swiss Champion spokes and are wearing the excellent Schwalbe Big Ben city tyres.
 These high volume 28″ x 2.0″ tyres are perfect for riding city streets and also provide a good level of puncture protection.

 Front suspension is provided by Cannondale’s own Headshok system.
-I have seen a similar set-up on an old Bad Boy and it seems to work very well, and it fits in with the general look of the bike.
+I have seen a similar setup on an old Bad Boy and it seems to work very well, and it fits in with the general look of the bike.

 Frame and finishing kit

-The Mavaro uses Cannondale’s Smartform C1 alloy construction making it not only light, but incredibly tough.
+The Mavaro uses Cannondale’s Smartform C1 alloy construction making it not only light but incredibly tough.
 Fully internally routed cables give the Mavaro an incredibly clean look.

 Who is the Cannondale Mavaro Neo 1 aimed at?

-The Cannondale Mavaro Neo 1 is clearly aimed at urban riders, commuters and weekend leisure riders.
+The Cannondale Mavaro Neo 1 is aimed at urban riders, commuters and weekend leisure riders.
 It’s going to particularly appeal to anyone who wants to get across the city in style and comfort.